-This course addresses major themes in the book of Isaiah and gives students the opportunity to utilize the exegetical process of biblical study in developing articles, lessons, sermons, or sermon series based on these themes, including applications to contemporary life in their own cultural context.
-Using selected passages from Isaiah, the course presents the four general themes of Judah's sinfulness, God's judgment for sin, Judah's hope of restoration, and Judah's messianic expectations.
+This course addresses major themes in Isaiah and gives students opportunities to utilize the exegetical process of biblical study in developing articles, lessons, and sermons based on these themes, including applications to contemporary life in their own cultural context.
+The course presents the four themes of Judah's sinfulness, God's judgment for sin, Judah's hope of restoration, and Judah's messianic expectations.

-Isaiah: Major Themes, Graduate Study Guide by Steven M. Fettke; Isaiah: Major Themes Readings and Resource Materials; How to Read the Bible for All Its Worth by Gordon D. Fee and Douglas Stuart; The Prophecy of Isaiah: An Introduction and Commentary by J. Alec Motyer; Isaiah 1-39, Interpretation: A Bible Commentary for Teaching and Preaching by Christopher R. Seitz; Isaiah 40-66, Interpretation: A Bible Commentary for Teaching and Preaching by Paul Hanson; and The Holy Bible.
+Isaiah: Major Themes, Graduate Study Guide by Steven M. Fettke; Isaiah: Major Themes Readings and Resource Materials; How to Read the Bible for All Its Worth by Gordon D. Fee and Douglas Stuart; The Prophecy of Isaiah: An Introduction and Commentary by J. Alec Motyer; Isaiah 1-39, Interpretation: A Bible Commentary for Teaching and Preaching by Christopher R. Seitz; Isaiah 40-66, Interpretation: A Bible Commentary for Teaching and Preaching by Paul Hanson; and The Holy Bible

-BOT 5153 Hosea and

-Amos (3 credits)
+BOT 5153 Hosea and Amos (3 credits)

-This course moves chapter by chapter through the writings of two minor prophets, Hosea and Amos, to help students understand their messages to their people.
-The course also gives students the opportunity to utilize the exegetical process of biblical study in developing articles, lessons, sermons, or sermon series based on the major themes of these two books, including applications to contemporary life in their own cultural context.
+This course moves chapter by chapter through the writings of minor prophets Hosea and Amos, to help students understand their messages to their people.
+It gives students the opportunity to utilize the exegetical process of biblical study in developing articles, lessons, sermons, or sermon series based on the major themes of these two books, including applications to contemporary life in their own cultural context.